All Episodes

 dan friesen

-And as this call goes on, I really think that that is what this caller should be feeling.
+And as this call goes on, I really think that that's what this caller should be feeling.

 tyler in mississippi

-My family's been here since the original 13 call, you know, and she, you know, she did come here illegally, but now she's, I mean, it's been 20 years, almost 20 years since she's been here.
+My family's been here since the original 13 colonies, you know, and she knows, you know, she did come here illegally, but now she's, I mean, it's been twenty years, almost twenty years since she's been here, and she's been in the system for over ten, twelve years.

 Well, what does that do to my family?